potassco/fastlane/doc/content/guide.rst

 All of the above approaches use fully random relaxation, i.e. atoms to be fixed are randomly selected from all shown atoms.
 We can enable declarative relaxation to define a set of atoms from which our fixed atoms are randomly chosen.
-The lower part of the :ref:`encoding<ref_g_enc>` section above, descibes how the enconding has to be modified to support declarative relaxation.
+The lower part of the :ref:`encoding<ref_g_enc>` section above, describes how the encoding has to be modified to support declarative relaxation.
 In this case a certain number of weeks are randomly selected and all matches in those weeks fixed.
 The declarative relaxation can be enabled as follows: